supercharge/docs/middleware.md

 Supercharge uses [hapi](https://hapijs.com), a Node.js web framework, as the HTTP layer.
 A benefit of using hapi is the extensive request lifecycle.

 ### Extension Points
-Supercharge provides you seven extension points along the request lifecycle:
+Supercharge provides seven extension points along the request lifecycle:

 - `onRequest`
 - `onPreAuth`